Gabardone/GlobalDependencies/README.md

 concurrenct contexts it also takes care of being usable from outside a running runloop (usually the main one).
 Its implementation bounces back operations to the main queue but none of the façaded ones block the queue noticeably.

+### NetworkDependency

+Wraps simple data fetch from network as an async operation.
+The default system implementation just uses `URLSession.shared.data(from:)`.

+May be expanded in the future to abstract away other network operations like uploading data or web sockets.

 ## Requirements

 MiniDePin doesn't have much in the way of dependencies itself so it can work in whatever the tools support.
 However some